Are Weighted Sleep Sacks Safe?

 One additional point to address is that you need to move your baby out of a swaddle once they show signs of rolling over.

 Parents often swaddle their babies for too long because they see that their babies sleep so well in them.
 But swaddling a baby who rolls over can be dangerous, which we explain in our article, “The 3 Signs it’s Time to Stop Swaddling Your Baby.”
-Newborns will benefit from using the weighted sack with swaddle wing as they can easily transition to just the sack when it’s developmentally time.

-We know that safety is the number one priority of parents when they are making decisions about what products to use with the little people in their lives who they love more than anything.
+We know that safety is the number one priority of parents when they are making decisions about what products to use with the little ones in their lives who they love more than anything.
 We also know that sleeping is what allows your baby to thrive and grow, while good sleep for parents is also vital.

 Are Weighted Sleep Sacks Safe? - Baby Weighted Sleep Sack Safety FAQs